Sample Request Letter for Meeting Appointment with Boss

 Most senior employees will usually have busy schedules and value their time.
 Suggest a reasonable duration for the meeting.
 The duration can be determined based on what you want to discuss and how much available time the recipient has.

-I kindly request 30-40 minutes in order to give you a comprehensive overview of my proposal.
+I kindly request 30-40 minutes to give you a comprehensive overview of my proposal.

 Benefits of the meeting

 Next, outline the benefits of holding the meeting.
-A meeting will usually be worth their time if they can be convinced that it is for the betterment of the company.
+A meeting will usually be worth their time if they can be convinced that it is for the company’s betterment.
 Mention a few benefits and leave in-depth explanations for the actual meeting.

 This meeting is meant to give you an overview of how the program works and how BridgeInn Travels can benefit from my innovation.